-A2P SMS has a myriad of capabilities that can be used to enhance any business.
+A2P SMS has a myriad of capabilities that can enhance any business.
 Learn about the different features of these services and how they work.

 Most Web SMS Services will have an online user interface that can be accessed through a web browser.
 There will generally be a way to upload a list and send a message to that list.
 The quality of services varies a lot but they are becoming easier to use every day.

-High quality SMS services will have a lot of value added features such as:
+High-quality online SMS services will have a lot of value-added features such as:

 - Number upload filtering

 Email SMS is the process of sending a text message to a mobile phone using email.
 A special email address is defined using the mobile number and the gateway address.

 Sending an email to this address will deliver its contents to the mobile phone, and when it replies to the message, vice versa.
 This process is known as 2 Way SMS.

 Email SMS gateways are most commonly provided by Web SMS companies and can be configured quickly and easily.
 Companies commonly use Email SMS as a replacement for an API, since it is very easy to set up and doesn’t require any coding.